ossinova/oscardyremyhr.me/content/post/COBOL/index.md

 Derek Banas video and [this blog post for windows](https://www.it-cooking.com/projects/how-to-install-gnucobol-for-cygwin/) or [this one for Mac](https://www.geeksforgeeks.org/how-to-install-cobol-on-macos/) contain a step-by-step installation guide.
 I’ll leave you to them if you are really willing to follow my path, as I want to keep the post lightweight.

 In short, in order for it to compile on my Mac I had to do the following:
-- Install VScode and COBOL exteension
+- Install VScode and COBOL extension
 - Install Brew
 - Install gnu-cobol using Brew

 Ran `cobc -x program_name.cob` in the terminnal on the same directory the COBOL file was located.
 This creates an executable you can either launch or run in the terminal using `./program_name`

 ## What I did
-I mostly messed around with COBOL’s basic commands, created some tables, an interactive menu, performed calculations and logical operations.

-You can find a folder with my experiments [here](https://github.com/mutt0-ds/cobol-experiments), most of them are taken from the Derek Banas tutorial.

-After having coded a bit, I tackled [IBM’s course](https://www.ibm.com/blogs/ibm-training/free-course-announcing-learning-cobol-programming-with-vscode/), which is not very long (16 hours, in theory, it took me way less to finish it because I already knew the basics) and adds some details about the different parts of a COBOL program, the differences between some versions and some simple patterns.
+mmm

 ## My takeaways
 - With COBOL, creating long spaghetti code is extremely easy and often unavoidable.
-It’s not an OOP, all the variables are global, loops and functions are extremely verbose, and importing other modules is not so easy.
+- The program is divided and organized in several sections, for example for defining the data, the environment, the variables and then the process.
+- Variables needs to be defined in advance in the WORKING-STORAGE SECTION, and described with a PIC clause that is global.
+This means that if a value or string is longer / shorter than the predefined assignment it will truncate / add spaces to it.
+-
 ---